 Key terms are highlighted in bold purple type.
-Clicking on these terms will take you to either the charity law glossary on our website or to our specific investment terms glossary at section 9 of this guidance.
+These terms are explained in more detail in section 9 of this guidance.

 Sources of help and advice

 OSCR publishes general guidance for charities, but can't provide specific advice on the full range of things which affect your charity's finances.
 You may need to consult an adviser for professional help and support, such as a lawyer, accountant, investment manager, financial planner or other consultant.